Land Manager: State of NC, Stone Mountain State Park

 A rebolting effort by the CCC on the North face has reopened climbing in warmer temps.
 It's a bit more serious than the South face, at least you can now rely on the bolts!

-What to expect: Long runouts (40-50 feet between protection points is common) on bolted granite with a few trad routes mixed in.
+Long runouts (40-50 feet between protection points is common) on bolted granite with a few trad routes mixed in.
 You should be comfortable on slab climbing well over your gear and with multipitch climbing.
 You need 2 ropes to easily rap from routes at Stone.
 Although Stone has bolts, it is not a sport climbing area!

-Access Issues: Please be aware of the day-use hours for the climbing area (you can't miss them, they are at the kiosk with the registration forms) and be sure to be off the rock and on your way to your car by the posted times.
+Please be aware of the day-use hours for the climbing area (you can't miss them, they are at the kiosk with the registration forms) and be sure to be off the rock and on your way to your car by the posted times.

 (From Charlotte, NC) Take I-77N past Statesville to Exit 83 (Route 21).
 Follow US-21 north until you see a sign on your right for the park and take a left onto Traphill Road (NC Rd 1002).
 Follow this road for another few miles until you come to the John P. Frank Parkway on the right which will take you to the park gates.
 Its easiest to go straight past the initial park station and parking lot until you hit the second parking lot a mile or so through the woods.
-Hike through the woods following the signs to the Hutchinson Homestead.
+Walk up the gravel road or hike through the woods following the signs to the Hutchinson Homestead.
 Go past the bridge to the Homestead and cross the large field on your left (the rock face will be very visible at this point) to the base of the climbs.